 Protect yourself from the sun

-Another thing you want to bring long on your resort vacation is a wide-brimmed sunhat.
+Another must-have for a resort vacation is a wide-brimmed sunhat.
 I was surprised at how much the sun beat down on my head in Mexico.
-If you don’t want to bring one along on the airplane, there are plenty available at tourist shops but may be overpriced.
-Madewell makes straw hats that are packable.
+If you don’t want to bring one along on the airplane, they are readily available at tourist shops but may be overpriced.
+Madewell makes packable straw hats.

 Don’t forget your sunglasses and sunscreen!